 How To Support Victims And Targeted Fandoms

 We sensible people need to band together.
 We need to stamp out trolling of victims and fandoms.
+However, this will not eliminate the backlash.
 If you see people getting bullied online, step in!
 Give them a shoutout and show them they’re worthy!
 Trolls want to bring people and fandoms down to make themselves feel better.
 These trolls feel insecure about their lives.
 We cannot become a society who belittle those who are a little different.

 Fandoms need support too and yes, every fandom in the world has gone through major changes.
 The writers and the showrunners are the ones who come up with the on-screen content.
 Not the fans.
 If fans claim to like the franchise, they should expect changes and they don’t need to enjoy every installment.

 Without all our favorite franchises, we’d get bored.
 Sure, it’s easy to outgrow something, but the fandom will always be there for others to enjoy.

 If you’re ever online and encounter toxic fans, there’s many things you can do.
 Here’s just a few of them:

 - Don’t get involved with arguments

 - Block anyone who is attacking you